vincerubinetti/intro-to-svgs/src/_sections/07-text.md

 Keep this quirk in mind when writing text in SVG.
 If you are having alignment/spacing problems, check your whitespace.

-Whitespace can be forced by using Unicode characters in your text content (eg `&#160` for a single space).
+If you explicitly need multiple consecutive whitespace characters in your text, you can force them with Unicode characters (eg `&#160` for a single space).

-#### EXERCISE 3
+#### <i class="fas fa-lg fa-flag-checkered"></i>  EXERCISE 3
 {:.break_before}

-{% include figure.html src="exercises/exercise-3.svg" class="large_img" caption="" %}
+{% include figure.html src="exercises/exercise-3.svg" class="large_img" %}

-Recreate this SVG on your own using the techniques covered so far.
+Recreate this SVG using the techniques covered so far.
 The exact colors, lengths, and dimensions are not important; just try to capture the basic picture.
-Use the SVGs in the `exercise-hints` folder as a starting point if you get stuck.